peter1357908/cosc-60-final-project/Protocol.md

   The node that is to receive the file-transfer is responsible for keeping track of which file it is downloading and if it has fully received the file.

-  (we could also put file ID length and file ID in the message to allow easy book-keeping)
+  (we could also put file ID length and file ID in the message to allow easy book-keeping) <--- We definitely need to, else we have no idea what is happening if we have multiple request - Vlado

   (No response is necessary.)